raspberrypilearning/sock-puppet/en/step_9.md

 Play, pause, make.
 Follow the project on our [YouTube](10) playlist!
 </div>

 --- task ---
-add micro bit etc. to puppet
+### Use card for the board

+Attach the board to a bit of card with a band.

+![ALT TEXT](images/attach-2.jpg)
 --- /task ---

-add image or diagram of where it should go to get good roation

-![ALT TEXT](images/attach-2.jpg)
+--- task ---
+### Organise the wires

+Coil some of the wires under band on the other side of the card to keep them tidy

 ![ALT TEXT](images/attach-2a.png)
 ![ALT TEXT](images/attach-3.jpg)
+--- /task ---

+--- task ---
+### Attach to sock

+Glue or sew the card to the sock.

 ![ALT TEXT](images/attach-4.jpg)
 ![ALT TEXT](images/attach-7.png)
 ![ALT TEXT](images/attach-8.png)
+--- /task ---